 Also, I use my block planes for finish carpentry and installations which involves working around hidden finish nails, little pieces of steel that damage wooden bodies and hard blades, but which a steel block plane shrugs off.

 I own several block planes, being fond of experimenting with tools, but have found the Lie-Nielson No. 60-1/2 rabbet block plane with nicker to be the one most useful for me.

 Another Bailey-pattern steel-bodied plane I consider to be excellent is the jointer plane.
-I once had an old Stanley No.7 jointer plane I bought at a flea market, but it fell from the back of my 1966 VW van many moons ago and suffered the fate common to old grey cast-iron planes, breaking both the body and my heart in half.
-I bought the Lie-Nielson version many years later and have been pleased with it’s perfomance (my expectations were never very high).
+When a young man I owned an old Stanley No.7 jointer plane I bought at a flea market, but it fell from the back of my 1966 VW van many moons ago and suffered the fate common to most old cast-iron planes, breaking both the body and my heart in half.
+I bought the Lie-Nielson version many years later and have been pleased with it’s performance (my expectations were never very high).

 It is a monster at 22″ long and weighing 8-1/4 lbs.
 I hate the heck out of the A2 steel blade.
 To make things worse, the sole was warped when I bought it new, so I had to spend hours flattening it on sandpaper and glass.
 Why do I like it?
 The cast ductile iron sole is tough and never warps.
 The extra length makes it especially stable for cuts ending or starting off the piece of wood I am planing.
 When I have a large surface such as a table to flatten, my No.7 may not cut like a dream or be easy to use, but it always makes the job go quicker.

 In this post we have briefly touched on the history, terminology, advantages and disadvantages of the Japanese hiraganna plane.
 We have also compared it to Western planes, and concluded with several examples of Western handplanes your humble servant believes to be superior to their Japanese counterpart.